 - Mix the flour and salt together in a large bowl.
 Rub the shortening or lard into the flour with your hands until it forms crumbly mixture.
 If using oil, simply stir in.

-- Pour 5-6 tablespoons of the cold water into the bowl and mix it in with a spoon until it forms a kneadable mass.
+- Pour 5 or 6 tablespoons of the cold water into the bowl and mix it in with a spoon until it forms a kneadable mass.
 Drip in rest of cold water if needed.

 - Remove the dough to a lightly floured surface and knead for about 10 minutes, or until silky smooth.
 Return to the bowl, cover and let rest the dough rest for about 30 minutes.

 - Meanwhile, heat the 1/4 cup oil in a saute pan over medium flame.
-Add the onions, ginger and coriander and sauté until the onions just start to brown, 4-5 minutes.
+Add the onions, ginger and coriander and sauté until the onions just start to brown, around 4 or 5 minutes.
 Remove from heat.

 - Add the cooked potatoes to a large bowl and lightly mash with a large fork or potato masher.
 The potatoes should be mashed but still chunky.
 Stir in the sauteed onion mixture, peas and salt and pepper to taste.

 - Return the wrapper dough to a lightly floured work surface and roll it into a long rope.
 Divide the dough into 16 pieces and roll each piece into a 6-inch circle.
 Cut each circle in half.

 - Bring the cut sides of each 1/2-circle together to form a cone.
 Moisten the edges with a little water and seal well with your fingers.
 Put about 2 tablespoons of filling into each cone.
 Fold down the of the wrapper dough and seal again with a little water.
 Repeat with the rest of the dough and filling and set the samosas on a baking sheet to dry, uncovered, for about 30 minutes.